Goodwill in Accounting: Meaning, Valuation, and Why It Matters

 Why is goodwill considered an intangible asset?

-Goodwill stands as an intangible asset because it represents non-physical qualities that add value to a company, like reputation, customer loyalty, and brand strength.
-Unlike tangible assets such as buildings or equipment which we can see and touch, goodwill embodies the extra worth of a business above its net asset value.
+Goodwill is an intangible asset representing non-physical qualities that add value to a company, such as reputation, customer loyalty, and brand strength.
+Unlike tangible assets, it reflects the extra worth of a business above its net asset value.

-This includes factors such as customer base, brand recognition, and employee relations, which contribute significantly to a business’s ability to generate future cash flows.
+This includes factors like customer base, brand recognition, and employee relations, which help a business generate future cash flows.

 When does goodwill arise during an acquisition?